Programmer-Kishan/Cafe-website/README.md

 # Cafe Website

 ## Project Description
 This is a cafe website which is famous for there pasta.
+Only Frontend of the website is designed.

 ## Technologies Used
-HTML, CSS, JavaScript
+HTML, CSS

 ## Installation